skybber/JInjector/README.md

 ## Overview

-HotswapPatcher is a Java agent designed to facilitate the on-the-fly modification of Java classes using patch files in plain text format.
+HotswapPatcher is a Java agent crafted to enable on-the-fly modifications of Java classes through patch files in plain text.
-This tool eliminates the need for recompilation, streamlining the development and debugging process.
-By leveraging patch files written in the Javassist format, HotswapPatcher offers a seamless way to inject code into existing Java methods, enabling developers to apply changes dynamically.
+This tool allows altering classes within the JDK or JAR files without the need for recompilation, streamlining the development process.
+Utilizing patch files in the Javassist format, HotswapPatcher allows injecting code directly into existing Java methods.

 ## Features